tramaraj/tramaraj.github.io/_pages/research.md

 ======

 1. Pangenomics
-2. Biofilm Resource and Infromation Database
+2. Biofilm Resource and Information Database (BRaID)
 3. Cotton Genomics

+## To learn more about my research work please visit our [CoBaAB Research Website] and [DePaul Bioinformatics GitHub page]